lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 ------------------

 Publishes a Python library on merge of a patch set with a release yaml file.
-Runs tox, builds source and (optionally) binary distributions, checks the format of the version string, checks that the distribution file names contain the release version string, checks that no tag exists in the code repository for the release version, tags the code repository with the release version, pushes the tag to the git server, and uploads distributions to a PyPI repository.
+Runs tox, builds source and (optionally) binary distributions, checks the format of the version string, checks that the distribution file names contain the release version string, checks if the tag exists in the code repository for the release version, then if the tag does not exist, tags the code repository with the release version, signs the tag and pushes the tag to the git server.
+Finally this uploads the distributions to a PyPI repository.

-This job is similar to the PyPI merge job, but is only triggered by merge of a release yaml file and checks the version and tag before uploading to a public repository such as PyPI.
+This job is similar to the PyPI merge job, but is only triggered by merge of a release yaml file, also this checks the version and tag before uploading to a public repository such as PyPI.

 See the PyPI Release Verify job above for documentation of the release yaml file format.